Gustaf III Airport

 Due to its very short runway, very close proximity to automotive traffic on a nearby road, and the necessity of a license to land at the airport, The History Channel documentary Most Extreme Airports ranked it the third most dangerous airport in the world, behind Toncontín International Airport and Lukla Airport.
-In spite of sensational videos and intense media coverage, the airport is regarded by experts as extremely safe and requires specialty certification for permission to land as a result of its unique features.
+In spite of sensational videos and intense media coverage, the airport is regarded by experts as extremely safe, though it requires specialty certification for permission to land as a result of its unique features.

 Overview

 The airport is served by small regional commercial aircraft and charters.
 Most visiting aircraft carry fewer than twenty passengers, such as the Canadian-built De Havilland DHC-6 Twin Otter, a common sight throughout the northern West Indies and as a curiosity, the De Havilland DHC-7 is the largest aircraft ever allowed to operate at the airport.
 Additionally, a lightly loaded Douglas DC-3 once managed to land at the airport, making it possibly the largest confirmed aircraft to land at St Barth.
 The most common aircraft flying in for commercial service today are the Pilatus PC-12, Cessna 208B Grand Caravan, de Havilland DHC-6 Twin Otter, and Britten-Norman BN-2 Islander.

 The short airstrip is at the base of a gentle slope ending directly on the beach.
 The arrival descent into runway 10 is extremely steep over the hilltop traffic circle; departing planes fly right over the heads of sunbathers (although small signs advise sunbathers not to lie directly at the end of the runway).
 The airport is located at the island's second-largest town, St. Jean.